AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-02-08-finite-state-machine-fsm-tutorial-implementing-an-fsm-in-c.md

 {% include linkedHeading.html heading="More Finite State Machine Examples" level=2 %}

 As I mentioned earlier, this was a pretty trivial use case for finite state machines.
 In fact, you don't really need the finite state design pattern to solve this particular problem.
 However, because the problem itself is so simple—a lightbulb that simply changes from one state to another—I felt it was a perfect way to introduce FSMs without overcomplicating things.

-That said, I'd like to briefly mention some other situations where you may wany to use a finite state machine:
+That said, I'd like to briefly mention two situations where you may want to use a finite state machine:

-- [Modeling a vending machine](https://stackoverflow.com/questions/14676709/c-code-for-state-machine).
+[Modeling a vending machine](https://stackoverflow.com/questions/14676709/c-code-for-state-machine).
 This StackOverflow thread offers a pretty good discussion of some design approaches to a real-world interview problem.
 The accepted answer suggests using the finite state design pattern because of how extensible it is.
 Interestingly, the second highest rated answer suggests using a state transition table as an alternative.

-- [Modeling AI in a game](https://gameprogrammingpatterns.com/state.html).
-This post goes into great detail in the context of game dev.
-In particular, it highlights one advantage of finite state machines in game dev that I mentioned earlier in this post: The ability to query or "poll" the entity from the state in order to determine what state transition should take place.
+[Modeling AI in a game](https://gameprogrammingpatterns.com/state.html).
+This post goes into great detail in the context of game dev and even touches on one advantage of finite state machines that I mentioned earlier in this post: the ability to query or "poll" the entity to determine what state transition should take place.

 {% include linkedHeading.html heading="Further Reading" level=2 %}